-- source and/or destination address in filter, scrub, NAT, and redirection rules. - translation address in NAT rules. - redirection address in redirection rules. - destination address in route-to, reply-to, and dup-to filter rule options.
+- source and/or destination address in rules. - translation and redirection addresses nat-to and rdr-to rule options, respectively. - destination address in route-to, reply-to, and dup-to rule options.

 Tables are created either in pf.conf or by using pfctl(8).